LukaOsojnik/movie-streaming-bot/README.md

 Got a movie recommendation?
 Just open Telegram, type the title into the bot, and it will remotely download it to your PC — with subtitles — and make it instantly available in your [Jellyfin](https://jellyfin.org/) library.
 No browsing torrent sites, no manual file management.

-Pair this with a free [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) and you have your own private streaming platform accessible from anywhere in the world — no VPN, no port forwarding, no Tailscale.
+Pair this with a [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) and you have your own private streaming platform accessible from anywhere in the world — no VPN, no port forwarding, no Tailscale.
 Point a domain at it and your friends can watch too, from any device, just like Netflix.

 ## Features